 I’ve now hit the limits of the recording quality I can expect to get from a laptop’s microphone — remember that I strongly advised against using laptop microphones earlier!

-If I record in the same room, using the same dampening, but swap form my laptop’s microphone to a “proper” (i.e. stand alone) microphone I get the following:
+If I record in the same room, using the same dampening, but swap from my laptop’s microphone to a “proper” (i.e. stand alone) microphone I get the following:

 Part of the (significant!) improvement between this mix and the last is the use of a better microphone, but probably as much of the improvement is because the microphone is now much closer to my mouth.